kamalakar-chaudhari/mail-lens/README.md

 The tool is particularly useful for:
 - Personal finance tracking and expense analysis
-- Travel planning and booking history
+- Travel and booking history
 - Vendor and transaction monitoring
 - Email content discovery and summarization